Gandi/hiring/en/frontend-dev.md

 ## Location

-Paris 75013 France (remote position opened to discussion)
+Paris, France 75013 (remote position may be a possibility)

 ## Salary

-Depends on experience
+Based on experience

 ## When